DevExpress/dotnet-eud/interface-elements-for-desktop/articles/spreadsheet/pivot-tables/filter-a-pivot-table.md

 ---
-title: 'Filter a Pivot Table '
+title: Filter a Pivot Table
 ---
 The **Spreadsheet** provides numerous ways to apply filtering to the PivotTable fields to display only data that meets specific criteria.
 Select the task you wish to perform.
 * [Use a Report Filter](#page)